jonreid/ViewControllerPresentationSpy/README.md

 [![CocoaPods Version](https://cocoapod-badges.herokuapp.com/v/ViewControllerPresentationSpy/badge.png)](https://cocoapods.org/pods/ViewControllerPresentationSpy)
 [![Twitter Follow](https://img.shields.io/twitter/follow/qcoding.svg?style=social)](https://twitter.com/qcoding)

 ViewControllerPresentationSpy intercepts presented view controllers, including alerts and actions sheets.
-It's compatible with both Swift and Objective-C.

-No actual view controllers alerts are presented.
+Segues can be captured.
+For alerts, no actual alerts are presented.
 This means:

 * The workflow doesn't pause for an alert action to be selected.
 * Tests are blazing fast.
+* You can test things with unit tests instead of UI tests.

 For more discussion, see my blog post [How to Test UIAlertControllers and Control Swizzling](http://qualitycoding.org/testing-uialertcontrollers/).